Lyonsclay/skunkwerx/README.md

 ***Skunkwerx Performance*** This app has been built for Skunkwerx Performance Automotive LLC.
 It serves the purpose of providing a basic customer interface for arranging automotive service and web sales for products related to performance enhancement.

-I have used this app as an opportunity to practice skills I have learned at **Dev Bootcamp** Chicago.
+Building this app is an opportunity to practice skills I have learned at **[Dev Bootcamp]**(http://devbootcamp.com/learn-more/) Chicago.
 In principal I have opted for as many hand made solutions as possible.
 I tried to cut down on the number of external dependecies and tried to focus on learning root technology and not how to use specific gems.
 When that didn't seem advisable I used gems or frameworks that were high profile and proven solutions.

 I created an extensive admin portal encoded in it's own namespace.
 This is a custom built solution that has high integration with **FreshBooks** accounting and a scraper that gathers products from a partner website and includes them in Skunkwerx listed products.